ustk/Align-IT_Documentation/a_welcome/Readme.md

 - Adapts to lighter CPU via Selection length and Precision controls for quicker computation.
 - Unit customisation Metric/Imperial and Celsius/Fahrenheit.
 - Export the result as Screenshot *(.png)*, Text *(.txt)*, or comma separated file *(.csv)* so you have multiple ways to bring the results to your processors.
-- No need for specific calibration microphone, any reference you have at hand will do *(accurate spectrum measure still requires an adapted microphone)*
+- No need for specific calibration microphone, any reference you have at hand will do *(accurate spectrum measure still requires an adapted microphone)*.